chunchuck/textual-file-browser/README.md

 (w) Log window focus
 ```
 ### Support Filesystems (in theory)
 See [universal-pathlib](https://github.com/fsspec/universal_pathlib?tab=readme-ov-file#currently-supported-filesystems-and-protocols).
 You might have to install extra libraries.
+Edit `DirectoryTreeApp.DRIVES` to add more filesystems.